Flachdachs/ArkSaveAnalyzer/README.md

 This is a library that actually reads the files of an ARK "Saved" folder.
 It also can write the content in Json format, can read the Json files and write back to binary files.

-However, reading Json is not fully implemented, writing binary is not tested at all and certainly contains some errors.
+However, reading Json is not fully implemented, writing binary is not tested at all and certainly contains some errors that break the savegame files.
 I also refactored some parts to better match the C# philosophy, or to be able to write C# code at all, or because I thought it is better structured in a different way.

 ### SavegameToolkitAdditions